SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 unchanging, string constant.
 They can also be dynamically generated values that vary each  instance of the page.
 For example, some web servers might name a displayed document doc3861 one instance of a page, and 'doc6148' on a different instance of the page depending on what 'document' the user was retrieving.
-This means your test script which is verify that a document exists may not have a consistent identifier to user for locating that document.
+A test script verifying that a document exists may not have a consistent identifier to use for locating that document.
 Often, dynamic elements with varying identifiers are on some type of result page based on a user action.
-Thing though certainly depends on the function of the web application.
+This though certainly depends on the function of the web application.

 Here's an example.